Keysign-Wallet/TNB-BOT/README.md

 1. Download the latest version from the main branch
 2. Head into the folder holding "thenewboston.py" using a terminal
 3. Install the requirements using pip:

 ```
 pip install -r requirements.txt
 ```

+4. Copy the `example.env` file to a new file called `.env` and replace the values with the preferred ones.
-4. Edit the file in the `files` folder named `token.txt` and put in the token copied earlier, in the step 5 of "Discord Bot Creation"
+5. The token copied earlier, in the step 5 of "Discord Bot Creation" should be the value of `DISCORD_TOKEN`
-5. Run "python thenewboston.py" in the terminal (Will not work well until the API is set up, as you have no DB yet)
+6. Run "python thenewboston.py" in the terminal (Will not work well until the API is set up, as you have no DB yet)

 ## API